 Dr Anita Hill, Chief of CSIRO Process Science and Engineering.

-Dr Anita Hill leads the division's staff at sites in Melbourne, Sydney, Brisbane, Adelaide and Perth.
+Dr Anita Hill leads the Materials, Manufacturing & Minerals Group staff at sites accross Melbourne, Sydney, Brisbane, Adelaide and Perth.

 Dr Hill and her team are supporting and guiding CSIRO Process Science and Engineering division to: